Ghana’s debt is a suffocating monument - Asiedu Nketiah

-Chairman of the National Democratic Congress (NDC), Johnson Asiedu Nketiah says for the first time in Ghana’s history, the country’s debt situation has become very drastic.
+Chairman of the National Democratic Congress (NDC), Johnson Asiedu Nketia says for the first time in Ghana’s history, the country’s debt situation has become very drastic.

 He mentioned that the cruel financial haircut was never before imagined as “becoming a normalized feature of this reckless regime.